-Financial assets are derecognised when the rights to receive cash flows from the investments have expired or have been transferred and the Group has transferred substantially all risks and rewards of ownership.
+Financial assets are derecognised when the rights to receive cash Trade and other payables and customer balances flows from the investments have expired or have been transferred and the Group has transferred substantially all risks and rewards of ownership.

 At each balance sheet date the Group assesses on a forward-looking basis the expected credit losses associated with its financial assets at amortised cost.
 See note 2F for further information.